StevenBlack/vocab/million-dollar-words.md

 ### thersitical
 Verbally abusive; using foul language.
-When you hurl curses at someone, you are being thersitical.

 ### thespian
 Anything relating to acting or the theatre.
-A small town's thespian society is responsible for the local theatre.

 ### throe
 A sharp pang of emotion.
-Adolescents frequently find themselves in the throes of despair; new lovers are usually in the throes of passion.

 ### tiffin